Brun Ko Farm

 We provide the plants, the seeds and row cover to protect crops from frost.

-You will need to have a trowel, a shovel or potato fork, cardboard, scissors, hose or watering can, one stake for trellising zucchini, & another 2 stakes (or 2 tomato cages) for taming the tomatoes
+You will need to have a trowel, a shovel or potato fork, cardboard, scissors, hose or watering can, one stake for trellising zucchini, & another 2 stakes and a chunk of cattle panel or netting (or 2 tomato cages) for taming the tomatoes